 When surgery is necessary for treatment, after surgical procedure, the doctors will continue to monitor the MRSA infection to determine if antibiotics are needed.
 Since people, who have a weakened immune system, are at more risk the chances of being prescribed antibiotics is common to avoid the person from being re-infected.

-The simplest way of preventing surgery for the treatment of MRSA is by diagnosing it as early as possible.
-KNOW THE MRSA SYMPTOMS!
+The simplest way of preventing surgery for the treatment is by diagnosing it as early as possible (MRSA Early Treatment).
+KNOW THE SYMPTOMS!
 If any symptoms of this infection arise, inform a health care professional so they can perform the necessary test.
 Generally, antibiotics are enough to treat this infection but when it is not, knowing the different surgery types and after surgery monitoring can be helpful.